Cable categories supported

 Operational notes

 - Cable categories are forward-compatible (Cat6A reads Cat6 transmissions) but not backward-upgradable in place — a Cat6 install cannot be field-upgraded to Cat6A without pulling new cable.
-Specify to the highest roadmap requirement at first install; the cost of pulling new cable through finished conduit is 5-10× the cost of running the higher-category cable at first-fix.
+Specify to the highest roadmap requirement at first install; pulling new cable through finished conduit is far more disruptive work than running the higher-category cable at first-fix.

 - Patch-panel architecture matters at the IDF.
 24-port panels suit lower-density distribution closets; 48-port suit data-centre and core IDFs.
 Brand-tier patch-panel ecosystems (Panduit Mini-Com, CommScope SYSTIMAX, R&M Cube) lock the patching, labelling and management workflow — picking the patch-panel brand also picks the long-term ops convention.